Workplace politics: Psychological aspects

-Manipulation

-At the root of office politics is the issue of manipulation.
-Manipulation can be present in any relationship where one or more of the parties involved uses indirect means to carry out an agenda.
-In a workplace where resources are limited, individuals often find themselves presented with an opportunity to carry out a personal agenda at the expense of their colleagues.
-For example, if six people apply for one promotion, they might expect the selection to be made purely on merit.
-If one of the candidates were to believe that this would put them at a disadvantage, they may use other means of coercion or influence to put themselves into an advantageous position.
-When those who have fallen subject to the manipulation begin to talk to each other directly—or when other evidence comes to light such as financial results—the manipulator will have an explanation ready but will already be planning their exit, as they are driven to stay in control, not to face a revelation which would expose his behavior.
+John Eldred describes politics as "simply how power gets worked out on a practical, day-to-day basis".
+Jarie Bolander emphasizes that "Politics is the lubricant that oils your organization's internal gears".

+Office politics can also take the form of influencing others not to hire strong candidates in order to prevent one's own status and authority from being diminished by a high achiever.
+For example, for a position that requires a high technical level on competency, a manipulator who feels threatened might persuade others to vote against the candidate because they lack marketing experience, even though the responsibilities for the position do not include marketing.

 Aims

 The aims of office politics or manipulation in the workplace are not always increased pay or a promotion.
 Often, the goal may simply be greater power or control for its own end; or to discredit a competitor.
 Office politics do not necessarily stem from purely selfish gains.
 They can be a route towards corporate benefits, which give a leg up to the company as a whole, not just an individual.
 "A 'manipulator' will often achieve career or personal goals by co-opting as many colleagues as possible into their plans."
-Despite the fact that the hidden agenda is a personal victory, allying with unsuspecting co-workers strengthens the manipulator's personal position and ensures that they will be the last person accused of wrongdoing.

 Issues

-Office politics is a major issue in business because the individuals who manipulate their working relationships consume time and resources for their own gain at the expense of the team or company.

-In addition to this problem, the practice of office politics can have an even more serious effect on major business processes such as strategy formation, budget setting, performance management, and leadership.
+The practice of office politics can have an even more serious effect on major business processes such as strategy formation, budget setting, performance management, and leadership.
 This occurs because when individuals are playing office politics, it interferes with the information flow of a company.
 Information can be distorted, misdirected, or suppressed, in order to manipulate a situation for short-term personal gain.